The Audie Awards 2023 audiobooks were announced! This means we now know the contenders for the best audiobooks of 2022.

-I loved the description of this book and I hoped it would live up to my expectations.
-I did that and more.
-I loved every minute of this feel-good book from the ultimate list of mystery books and closed the last page smiling.
-Definitely add this one to books for book clubs to read.
+Why We Loved it: I loved the description of this book and I hoped it would live up to my expectations.
+It did that and more.
+I adored every minute of this story and closed the last page smiling.

 Best Audiobooks of 2022: Fiction

 I absolutely loved the GMA book club pick Oona Out of Order and it was on our list of the best of the year.
 I was so excited to read this witch book and it did not disappoint.

 When the famous magician Violet Volk disappears without a trace, nobody can figure out where she went.
 Now, a decade later, her sister is wondering if Violet will finally reappear and if she can get some answers.
 Her fans still love and adore her but Sasha wants answers.
 Their relationship has left so many questions.
 As Sasha searches for answers, she will have to come to terms with the past.

 I loved this adult fantasy novel.
 It is so original and unlike anything that I have read.
 It is magical realism at its best which is not surprising coming from this author.

 This is a beautifully written book about two women, their pasts, their stories, and their journey toward each other.
 Sara runs away from home at 16 after her best friend dies, leaving her brother behind.
 Emily is unable to find direction in her life as she jumps from major to major in school and from job to job.

 This novel is a slow build that is very character-driven.
 I enjoyed the writing and the last half of the book flew by.